De

 You paint group of works at a time.
 Do they carry a message?

 Yes, I think that there are some things that carry from body of work to body of work.
-My interest in color, light and context has continued.
+My interest in colour, light and context has continued.
 But my palette has shifted.
-It was incremental, but ten years ago I used mostly dark, sober colors, and now it’s the full spectrum!
+It was incremental, but ten years ago I used mostly dark, sober colours, and now it’s the full spectrum!
 I am still understanding the language myself, but there is a kind of dynamic that plays out in one body of work to another.

 Always underpinned by a certain narrative, right?